 - When we are ready to sleep, turn the lights out and if possible, keep things quiet.
 Reflect on things that are peaceful and pleasant.
 This helps in falling asleep.

 Remember to add getting enough sleep to our healthy list of things to do.
-For more information on sleep, visit: https://www.nhlbi.nih.gov/health-topics/publications-and-resources.
+For more information, visit: https://www.nhlbi.nih.gov/health-topics/publications-and-resources.
 Look for, “Your Guide to Healthy Sleep.”

 - National Heart, Lung and Blood Institute.
 Sleep Deprivation and Deficiency. https://www.nhlbi.nih.gov/health-topics/sleep-deprivation-and-deficiency.
 Accessed on December 16, 2018.